Xion/gae-workers/README.markdown

     handlers:
     - url: /_ah/worker
-      script: gaeworkers/runner.py
+      script: gaeworkers/runner.app

 If you want, you can change the URL (among other parameters) by editing the *config.py* file.
+(and, of course, changing in *app.yaml* as well).

 Usage